camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/microsoft-teams.md

 }
 ```

-See [channel resource type](https://learn.microsoft.com/graph/api/resources/channel?view=graph-rest-1.0) to find response for the required method for a channel conversation type or see [chat resource type](https://learn.microsoft.com/graph/api/resources/chat?view=graph-rest-1.0) to find response for the required method for a chat conversation type.
+See [channel resource type](https://learn.microsoft.com/graph/api/resources/channel?view=graph-rest-1.0) to find the response for the required method for a channel conversation type, or see [chat resource type](https://learn.microsoft.com/graph/api/resources/chat?view=graph-rest-1.0) to find the response for the required method for a chat conversation type.

 You can use an output mapping to map the response: